Preview

 JEWISH STUDIES

-Rabbi Mordechai Becher explores the essence of the Talmudic process as Argument, Controversy, and Clash.
-Sunday - 9:00am Monday - 4:00am & Tuesday - 9:00am
+Rabbi Mordechai Becher explains the concept of "fasting" in the Jewish tradition.
+Sunday - 9:00am Tuesday - 5:30pm

 FRIDAY EVENING SHABBAT SERVICES